Ninetalesgh/dndcampaign/vault/dm/items.md

 # Item Info

+## Concoctions
+At the end of every Long Rest, you can consume one Ingredient to craft a related Concoction.
+Concoctions are: Elixirs, Coatings, Grenades, or Potions.

+[TODO] Mechanics for finding out what concoctions an ingredient is good for?

 ## Crafting
-For Crafting Elixirs, Coatings, Grenades, or Potions:
-At the end of every Long Rest, you can consume one Ingredient to craft a related product.

-[TODO] Lets see how this evolves.
-Not even sure if I leave these associations:
-Herbalism Kit -> Elixirs.
-Poisoner's Kit -> Coatings.
-Alchemist's Supplies -> Grenades.
-Brewer's Supplies -> Potions.
+[TODO] Crafting Read as Written is kind of weird. so not sure I want to do it like that.

 ## Drink or Administer Potion
 As a Bonus Action you may drink the potion yourself or administer it to a willing or [Unconscious](conditions.md#unconscious) creature to grant the stated effect.